Skip to content

 Stopped Green play Extension is installed but not running

-Error Amber warning Extension encountered an issue
+Error Amber warning Extension stopped unexpectedly (crash or signal)

 Processing Spinner Extension is starting, stopping, or restarting